 As a result of his fascination with light and moving images and his skills as a painter and designer, Carmontelle was able to create a striking effect by painting a series of connected transparent watercolor and gouache paintings, on particularly transparent but strong paper, between 12 and 18″ high (30 - 45cm) and as long as 138 feet (42m).

 These depicted scenes like luxurious parks filled with beautifully dressed gentry.
-They would be rolled up and then set in a mechanism that would allow them to be scrolled across the opening of a boxlike cabinet that was illuminated from behind by sunlight (presumably in a darkened room).
+They would be rolled up and then set in a mechanism that would allow them to be scrolled across the opening of a boxlike cabinet that was illuminated from behind by sunlight (presumably in an otherwise darkened room).

 Carmontelle would display these moving images accompanied by musicians or his own narration.
 The effect must have been very TV-like, and particularly appealing when moving views of summer landscapes were displayed in the dead of Winter.